 11. Bloemgracht: from wallflower to sunflower

-It’s a beautiful canal that’s lined with charming houses and lovely gardens.
-The best time to visit Bloemgracht is during the spring when the flowers are in bloom and the trees are green.
+It’s a beautiful canal lined with charming houses and lovely gardens.
+The best time to visit Bloemgracht is spring when the flowers are in bloom and the trees are green.
+If you’re looking for a peaceful place to relax and take in the scenery, then Bloemgracht is worth a visit.

-Jordaan has a pleasant mix of residential buildings, small-scale offices, unique shop galleries, cafés, and restaurants to taste the very best Amsterdam food.
+Jordaan has a pleasant mix of residential buildings, small-scale offices, unique shop galleries, cafés, and restaurants to taste the best Amsterdam food.

 12. Reguliersgracht: ‘postcard Amsterdam’